mokuda2/senioryearreflection/_posts/2024-03-03-A-Glance-at-the-Steppingstones.md

 "I don't know...
 Honestly, I don't have a good answer, and I'm sorry.
 I'm really embarrassed about it, and that's totally on me for leading you on like that."

 After some talk, he asked if he was mad at me, and I told him about my frustrations with the lack of communication.
 I felt like if he wanted to do better with dating that he should know about that.
 He told me that he felt like he was still trying to figure things out and that transitioning into dating life and getting into a relationship all happened so fast.
-He said he wasn't ready for anything committed.
+He said he wasn't ready for commitment.

 "Are you mad at me or have any negative feelings toward me?"
 I then asked.

 "No, I'm not mad at you,” he responded.
 “I'm just really embarrassed.
-I feel like when something doesn't work out, it's usually that one person or both people in the relationship don't do their part, and I feel like it was all my fault.
+I feel like when something doesn't work out, it's usually one person or both people in the relationship don't do their part, and I feel like it was all my fault.
 Again, I just need to work on myself.
 I liked spending time together, but I definitely didn't communicate.
 I'm so sorry.
 I really am embarrassed."

 Jonah shared a lot that I wished I had known earlier.
 "Aw, if we were in person, I wish I could give you a hug," I said.

 "I wish I could give you a hug too."
 After some more talk, he asked, "Does this give you some closure?
 Is that why you wanted to call?"’

 "I'm glad we could talk things out.
 And I'd like to be friends.
 Last semester, I tried to make friends from dating apps, but it was hard.
-The guys I went on dates with kinda wanted more than a friendship, so when things didn't go further, contact stopped.
 I feel like everyone has different definitions of what a 'friend' is, but for me, a friend is someone who spends time with me.
 I'd say my love language is quality time, so doing stuff together and talking are what I consider a friend."

 "I want to be friends too.
 I feel like we have good chemistry.
 When I was in a relationship, it was socially fulfilling, but now I'm trying to make friends and that's also been fulfilling too.
 And I'll definitely do better about communicating.
 I still haven't planned what my schedule will be like this week, but maybe we can do something next weekend."